The Best Beaches on the Big Island of Hawaii

 Hapuna is the Big Island's most famous beach and it earns that reputation completely.
 It is a state recreation area about 30 minutes north of Kona and has been named one of the best beaches in America more than once.
 Half a mile of wide white sand, great swimming conditions, facilities on site, and enough space that it never feels impossibly crowded even when it is popular.

-I come here when I want a proper beach day with everything — good waves for boogie boarding, clear water for swimming, and enough room to actually spread out.
+I come here when I want a proper beach day with everything, good waves for boogie boarding, clear water for swimming, and enough room to actually spread out.
 Ryder loves it here because the waves are fun but not scary.
-There is also a food concession on site which is convenient when you forget snacks.
+Bring snacks, lunch and drinks in a cooler.
+You will be here all day.

 Punaluu Black Sand Beach